Geometric-and-Combinatorial-Structures/Minimal-graphs-for-contractible-and-dismantlable-properties/README.md

 > g++ acyclic_cardinalities.cpp -o acyclic_cardinalities
 > ./acyclic_cardinalities
 ```
-The output of such script is written in the third column in Table 1 of the paper *Minimal graphs for contractible and dismantlable properties* ([arXiv:2109.06729 [math.CO]](https://arxiv.org/abs/2109.06729)).
+The output of such script is written in the third column in Table 1.

 ## The family of Strong I-Contractible graphs
 Independently of the computation of the family of acyclic graphs, can be performed the computation of the family of Strong I-Contractible graphs.
 For this, can be compiled and executed the script [Windows/Sic.cpp](./Windows/Sic.cpp) under Windows; or [GNU-Linux/Sic.cpp](./GNU-Linux/Sic.cpp) under GNU/Linux: